 14 Mar Great Driver Friendly Apps

-Here is a great beginners guide to driver friendly apps!
-With the lack memory on our smart phones it’s very important to select apps that are going to be the most beneficial.
+Here is a great beginner’s guide to driver-friendly apps!
+With the lack of memory on our smartphones, it’s very important to select apps that are going to be the most beneficial.
 The dilemma is that there are so many mobile apps at our fingertips that it can be hard to decide which ones are worth downloading.
 If you are a SAVA client, we hope you are taking advantage of our SAVA Insurance Group Mobile App, SAVA Insurance Group Mobile App It’s the easiest way to connect with us and has great tools to share and update.
-In the app you can view your bill, get auto and accident help on the spot, and more.
-It is our hope that these apps will come in handy, especially in this fast paced world we live in.
+In the app, you can view your bill, get auto and accident help on the spot, and more.
+It is our hope that these apps will come in handy, especially in this fast-paced world we live in.
 But, please remember to never use your smartphone while driving – only do so when you’re safely pulled over or parked.

 Here are some third-party navigation apps to consider, too.

 For another useful navigation app, try Citymapper.
-With a goal of simplifying city mobility, Citymapper offers a host of features.
+With the goal of simplifying city mobility, Citymapper offers a host of features.
 For example, its “Meet me Somewhere” feature acts as an event invitation.
-With this service, Citymapper will generate a link that you can send to each guest, giving him or her instant navigation to your “event” – whether it be a dinner, party, or just a meet up.
+With this service, Citymapper will generate a link that you can send to each guest, giving him or her instant navigation to your “event” – whether it be a dinner, party, or just a meet-up.

 Similar to Waze’s crowdsourced data approach, GasBuddy will help you find low gas prices in your area.
 When users find cheap gas, GasBuddy encourages them to report it so that other drivers can find low prices as well.
 For each gas price a user reports, he or she can earn points towards GasBuddy’s prize giveaways.